Finkelperel Institute

 Photo (above) | Regular street life scene in Urga, with Gandan temple in right-background (1919)

 Photo (above) | Telegraph Office in Urga, Mongolia.
 The Chinese telegraph was already taken over by the Mongolians on December 6, 1911, followed later by the telegraph to Russia.
 In this photograph, the joint control in 1913 of one of the telegraph stations is visually inscribed in Mamen’s photograph.
 His caption reads: ‘The whole crew of Mongolian telegraph.
 Tolstikhin, Baterching Saisang, Yegeroff, Davidenko and Shelkunoff.’
 A couple of the men in this photo are possible Russian or Ukrainian Jews.
-Original Photo: Oscar Mamen
+Original Photo: Oscar Mamen (Summer 2013)

 Photos (black and white and colored, above) | Commercial Street, Russian District in Urga (1908).
 Finnish archaeologist, traveller, ethnologist, author, photographer Sakari Lemmitty Pälsi (1882-1965).
 Finnish archeologist, traveler, ethnologist, author, photographer Sakari Lemmitty Pälsi (1882-1965).
 Pälsi traveled to Mongolia in 1908